The 10 Best Wineries in Hood River to Visit in 2026

 Coastal Wine Trail Credit: @cathedralridgewinery

-The Standard Wine Tasting includes a flight of 6 wines of your choosing and costs $20 per person.
-For those looking for a more intimate experience, the Premier Private Tasting offers a private wine tasting for 2 to 6 people.
+The tasting room sets a cozy atmosphere.
+The Standard Wine Tasting includes a flight of 6 wines and typically costs $20 per person.
+For those looking for a more intimate experience, the Premier Private Tasting offers an elevated session for 2 to 6 people.

 Cathedral Ridge Winery 3